chantastic/rocss/README.md

 .person-list-item {}
 ```

 These are both fine.
-But there were resources, layouts, and circumstances that
-make these hard to talk and reason about.
-I no longer reach for these iterations.
+The trouble is that they felt unnatural in some layouts, or
+when working with oddly named resources.
+Opportunities arise when I might need
+an `-item` representation without the context of a `-list`.

-Whatever you choose, be consistent.
+Choose and be consistent.
+"How" doesn't matter.

-## Naming A Single Resource (#show)
+## A Single Resource (#show)

 Name a single resource after its Class.